Charles H. Parrish: Education

 Parrish was involved in his church, having been baptised at the age of 12.
 In 1872, he became secretary and teacher of the Sunday school.
 He also worked as church clerk and assistant instructor at the night school.
 His work as a teacher inspired him to continue his own education, and he quit work and enrolled at the Nashville Institute in September 1878.
 To help pay for his education, he worked as janitor of the Jackson Street public school during the nights and worked full-time during vacation.
 He graduated in 1882, and enrolled in the college course.
 He continued to work during school, now as a student-teacher, tutor, and bookkeeper.
 He graduated with an A. B. in May 1886.
 He was then appointed secretary and treasurer of the State University, later known as Simmons College of Kentucky, as well as professor of Greek.
 He later received an A. M. and D. D. from the same school.
-He also received an LL.D. from Central Law School and was granted an F. R. G. S. bu the Royal Geographical Society in London, England.
+He also received an LL.D. from Central Law School (Simmons College of Kentucky), and was granted an F. R. G. S. by the Royal Geographical Society in London, England.